Wings of Witness Schrierís most

 Museo Electrographia, Cuenca, Spain; Bienale

 Electrographia, Madrid and Barcelona.
-During this period Schrier constructed The Dreaming Self, by fusing heat transfers made from scans of himself, onto the bed sheets he had slept on during his most active period of dream inquiry.
-It was
+For his Dreaming Self, Schrier fused heat transfers made from scans of his body, onto bed sheets he had slept on during his most active period of dream inquiry.
+Featured in the Pratt Graphic Center National Copier Art Exhibition,

 thrashing figure of himself, with images of

-Jacobís tunic that he appropriated from a fresco of the Dura Euuropos Synagogue, 3rd century, Syria.
-It was installed it for his first solo at the Yeshiva University Museum, Manhattan.
+Jacobís tunic (Schrierís Hebrew name is Yaacov), appropriated from the fresco of the Dura Euuropos Synagogue, 3rd century, Syria.

-Grants and foundation funding for Schrier's works that involve community participation and address social and environmental issues:
+Grants and foundation funding for works that involve community participation and address social and environmental issues:

 2011, 2008, 2006, 2003: New York State Council on the Arts

-2001: The Irwin Uran Gift Fund of Loudoun County, Virginia
+2001: The Irwin Uran Gift Fund, Loudoun County, Virginia

 1999: Fulton County Arts Council, Atlanta, Georgia